ducphanduyagentp/browser-pwn-advent-calendar/02/README.md

     Still need to dig in to this, but may be it doesn't, because deopt happened.

+* Still have problems with the Array layout but this is not the major concern of this task.

 ## V8 compilation pipeline (7.3.0)

 First, it starts in `src/compiler/pipeline.cc`: